FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolslidernumber.md

 ### <a id="methods-width"/>**Width(Int32)**

 Define Width to Widgets.
-Default value is 40.
+Default value is 40.The value must be greater than or equal to 10.

 ```csharp
 IControlSliderNumber Width(int value)